-- Ensure that the only layers that are visible are the DEM, Rainfall and Districts layers. - Districts must be on top so that they are visible. - Open the clipping dialog by selecting the menu item Raster $\rightarrow$ Extraction $\rightarrow$ Clipper. - In the Input file (raster) dropdown list, select the DEM layer. - Specify an output location in the Output file text field by clicking the Select... button. - Navigate to your Rasterprac directory. - Enter a file name. - Save the file.
-Leave the No data value checkbox unchecked. - Use the Extent clipping mode by ensuring the correct radio button is selected. - Click and drag an area in the canvas, so that the area which includes the districts is selected. - Check the Load into canvas when finished box. - Click OK. - After the clipping operation is completed, DO NOT CLOSE the Clipper dialog.
-(Doing so would cause you to lose the clipping area that you have already defined.) - Select the Rainfall raster in the Input file (raster) dropdown list and choose a different output file name. - Do not change any other options.
+- 1. Ensure that the only layers that are visible are the DEM, Rainfall and Districts layers. - 2.
+Districts must be on top so that they are visible. - 3.
+Open the clipping dialog by selecting the menu item Raster $\rightarrow$ Extraction $\rightarrow$ Clipper. - 4.
+In the Input file (raster) dropdown list, select the DEM layer. - 5.
+Specify an output location in the Output file text field by clicking the Select... button. - 6.
+Navigate to your Rasterprac directory. - 7.
+Enter a file name. - 8.
+Save the file.
+Leave the No data value checkbox unchecked. - 9.
+Use the Extent clipping mode by ensuring the correct radio button is selected. - 10.
+Click and drag an area in the canvas, so that the area which includes the districts is selected. - 11.
+Check the Open output file after running algorithm box. - 12.
+Click Run. - 13.
+After the clipping operation is completed, DO NOT CLOSE the Clipper dialog.
+(Doing so would cause you to lose the clipping area that you have already defined.) - 14.
+Select the Rainfall raster in the Input file (raster) dropdown list and choose a different output file name. - 15.
+Do not change any other options.
 Do not alter the existing clipping area which you drew previously.
-Leave everything the same and click OK. - After the second clipping operation has completed, you may close the Clipper dialog. - Save the map.
+Leave everything the same and click Run. - 16.
+After the second clipping operation has completed, you may close the Clipper dialog. - 17.
+Save the map.